Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Then we will descend to the citadel of Machu Picchu.
 Here, you will have a two hours guided tour with our local expert.
 On this tour you will be visiting some of the prominent areas of Machu Picchu.
 After the tour, you will have some free time to walk around and immerse in the lost city of Incas.

-After the tour, we will take a bus down to Aguas Calientes town.
-Here you may stop at a local restaurant for lunch, if desired.
-Then we will take the train to Ollantaytambo.
+Later in the evening, we will take the train to Ollantaytambo.
 Our representative will meet you here and will transfer you back to Cusco.

 This was a fantastic experience.
 With Carlos as our guide we learnt a lot about the sites we visited.
 He has an in depth knowledge.
 I totally recommend Treks In Cusco.